-Homeless children: Charities worried about rise in young people needing help
+Homeless children: Charities worried about rise in young people needing help - CBBC Newsround

 Centrepoint and the NSPCC have told Newsround they are worried about a rise in cases of homeless children.

-In the past year, Centrepoint - a charity that helps young people who are homeless - says 329 aged 18 and under have contacted the helpline in the past year saying they have nowhere to go.
+This year, Centrepoint - a charity that helps young people who are homeless - says 329 people aged 18 and under have contacted the helpline saying they have nowhere to go.

 The number of calls they are getting from people aged 16 to 24 has also risen by 20%.